See Joaquin Phoenix Become the Famous Villain in Joker Trailer

 YouTube

-Warner Bros. dropped its first teaser trailer for Joker on Wednesday—giving fans a sneak peek of the Joaquin Phoenix's portrayal of the iconic villain.
+Warner Bros. dropped its first teaser trailer for Joker on Wednesday—giving fans a sneak peek at Joaquin Phoenix's portrayal of the iconic villain.

 Movie lovers have been anxiously awaiting the teaser, especially after the studio released a chilling poster for the film on Tuesday.
 Todd Phillips, the director of the film, also gave fans a glimpse of the trailer a day early at CinemaCon in Las Vegas.

 Joker tells the origin story of the famous Gotham character.
-However, this was likely easier said than done since Phillips said Arthur, the man who turns into the Joker, doesn't have much of a background.
+However, this was likely easier said than done, especially since Phillips said Arthur, the man who turns into the Joker, doesn't have much of a background.

 "When the marketing department at Warners asked me the other day to describe the movie, I said 'I can't,'" he told CinemaCon attendees, per The Hollywood Reporter.
 "They said at least tell us the genre, and I thought about it for a minute and said, 'It's a tragedy.'"

 Phoenix isn't the first actor to play the Joker.
 Jared Leto played the character in the 2016 film Suicide Squad.
-Heath Ledger also played the character in the 2008 film The Dark Knight and Jack Nicholson took on the role for the 1989 film Batman.
+Heath Ledger also played the villain in the 2008 film The Dark Knight, and Jack Nicholson took on the role for the 1989 film Batman.
+In addition, Cesar Romero played the Joker in both the 1966 film Batman: The Movie and Batman the TV series.
+Mark Hamill also played the character in Batman: The Animated Series and several other animated projects.

 Watch the video to see the trailer.
 The film hits theaters Oct.
 4.